-Application for Reactivation

-- Essay explaining why you wish to return to U-M to finish your degree and what you have been doing since your last term of enrollment. - Official college transcript from ANY postsecondary schools attended since leaving U-M
+- Application for Reactivation - Essay explaining why you wish to return to U-M to finish your degree and what you have been doing since your last term of enrollment. - Official college transcript from ANY postsecondary schools attended since leaving the University of Michigan.